-Despite our ignorance of the mechanism of gating, the phenomena of spontaneous gating is remarkably clear, one might even say crystal clear, despite the amorphous structures involved.
+Despite our ignorance of the mechanism of gating, the phenomena of spontaneous gating is remarkably clear, one might even say crystalline in clarity despite our amorphous structures involved.
 Once the single channel is open, the current through the single channel is remarkably stable.
-Single-channel (mean) currents are independent of time from say 10 μ s to 10 s or longer, strongly suggesting that the channel protein has only one structure over a range of (at least) 106.
-A glance at an MD simulation of channels or the numerical values of energies computed from Coulomb's law or Lennard-Jones potentials suggests that the structure of the channel pores and the pore walls must be very constant indeed over these time scales.
-A change in radius of 3% would produce a change in current of at least (and probably much more than) 9%.
-Single-channel currents are routinely resolved to within 2% (and can be resolved much better^{5,242,243,254-256} if necessary because the stability is nearly perfect and signal-to-noise ratios are often larger than 50).
-The complexity and ignorance of the gating mechanism reappear when we consider the time course of the opening and closing processes themselves (e.g., on a much faster time scale244 or in cooled systems245).
-The opening and closing processes do not in fact have well-defined time courses, and nothing seems to be known about their physical origin in either case.
+Single channel (mean) currents are independent of time from say 10 μsec to 10 seconds or longer, strongly suggesting that the channel protein has only one structure over a range of (at least) 106.
+A glance at an MD simulation of channels, or the numerical values of energies computed from Coulomb's law, or Lennard Jones potentials, suggests that the structure of the pore of the channel and the wall of the pore must be very constant indeed over these time scales.
+A change of radius of 3% would produce a change of current of at least (and probably much more than) 9%.
+Single channel currents are routinely resolved to within 2% (and can be resolved much better^{5,242,243,254-256} if necessary since stability is nearly perfect and signal to noise ratios are often larger than 50).
+The complexity and ignorance of gating mechanism reappears when we consider the time course of the opening and closing processes themselves (e.g., on a much faster time scale,244 or in cooled systems245).
+The opening and closing processes do not in fact have well defined time courses; and nothing seems to be known about their physical origin, in either case.

-Classical Work on Channel Proteins: Permeation and Selectivity.
-Once open, channels select between ions of different chemical types.
+Classical work on channel proteins: permeation: selectivity.
+Once open, channels select between ions of different chemical type.
 Channels allow only some types of ions to flow, even though the different chemical types are quite similar.
-For example, Na+ and K+ ions differ only in diameter; Na+ and Ca2+ ions differ only in charge.
+For example, Na^+ and K^+ ions differ only in diameter; Na^+ and Ca^{2+} ions differ only in charge.
 Simple models do surprisingly well in dealing with the selectivity of some types of channels.
-This work was reviewed in the Introduction of this article and elsewhere.^{7,9,72}
+This work was reviewed in the Introduction of this paper and elsewhere.^{7,9,72}

-Dealing with Biological Reality.
-It is important that the study of permeation and selectivity be carried out in the context of specific channels using parameters known to fit a wide range of experimental data properly.^{9,16-18,90,94-97,99-112}
+Dealing with biological reality.
+It is important that the study of permeation and selectivity be made in the context of specific channels, using parameters known to properly fit a wide range of experimental data.^{9,16-18,90,94-97,99-112}

-It is a surprise, particularly to structural biologists and traditional channologists, who customarily deal with metaphors^{257-259} and not quantitative fits to data that powerful results, with quantitative fits to data in important cases, can arise from the Nonner and Eisenberg models with their very simple structures.
-We do not know why these models work, but one reason may be that the structures are the computed consequences of the forces in the model so the structures of the channel protein and of the ionic solutions are always exactly self-consistent.
-Even tiny deviations in the location of side chains from their free-energy minima produce large energy and functional effects.^{54,93} Exact self-consistency between channel protein and ionic solution seems to be necessary to make reasonable models.
-We suspect that exact self-consistency is why some simulations fit some data so well.
+It is a surprise, particularly to structural biologists and traditional channologists, who customarily deal with metaphors257-259 and not quantitative fits to data, that powerful results, with quantitative fits to data in important cases, can arise from the Nonner & Eisenberg models with their very simple structure.
+We do not know why these models work, but one reason may be that the structures are the computed consequences of the forces in the model, so the structures of the channel protein and of the ionic solutions are always exactly self-consistent.
+Even tiny deviations the location of side chains from their free energy minimum produce large energetic and functional effects.^{54,93} 'Exact' self-consistency between channel protein and ionic solution seems to be necessary to make reasonable models.
+We suspect exact self-consistency is why some simulations fit some data so well.